NLnetLabs/routinator/source/daemon.rst

 and makes the resulting data set available through the built-in HTTP server and via the RTR protocol.

-The server is not enabled by default for security reasons, nor does it have a default host or port.
+If you have installed Routinator through the `NLnet Labs software package repository <https://packages.nlnetlabs.nl>`_, the RTR and HTTP servers are only available on localhost for security reasons.
+You will have to explicitly change this setting in the :doc:`configuration file<configuration>` to make the services available to other machines.

+When you have installed Routinator using Cargo, no servers are enbled by default at all.
 You can start the Routinator service using the :subcmd:`server` subcommand and specifying to start the HTTP server with the :option:`--http` option and the RTR server with the :option:`--rtr` option.
 You can of course also start both.

 ..
 Note:: Routinator will not reread the trust anchor locators after it has
           started the service.
 Thus, if you add or change a TAL you must restart